VisarDomi/eh-reader/README.md

 - get all the images of the gallery of sad panda in one long strip format, without spaces
 - the script assumes that the images 500 kB and your average internet speed is 8Mbs, which would be around 1 MB/s
 - reload all images that do not load after 1 second by calling the reload button of sad panda

+To do:

+- same width for the images - low priority
+- is it possible to make reader read it - high priority